risawitama/verbose-potato/README.md

-## Where does Fonzie like to go for lunch?
-Chick-Fil-Eyyyyyyyy.
+## Why do we tell actors to “break a leg?”
+Because every play has a cast.